The Great Dan Patch: Plot

 In the 19th century's final decade, chemist David Palmer returns to Oxford, Indiana, after living in Chicago for a few years.
 He returns to marry school teacher Ruth Treadwell.

 Upon his arrival, David receives a warm welcome from his father, Dan, who makes a living breeding race horses.
 Dan is disappointed, however, when David tells him they plan to move to Indianapolis.
 Ruth, who has looked forward to join the sophisticated social life in Chicago is also disappointed by the news.

 Ruth is satisfied when they move to Indianapolis and buy land where David starts his new job.
 Soon, David visits Oxford to watch his father's new horse debut on the track.
 A mistake by the groom severely injures the horse, who can be used only for breeding thereafter.

 Dan attempts to breed the horse with Joe Patchen, a reputable stud from Illinois, and the resulting colt is named Dan Patch.
 The colt grows into a strong horse, ready to train for the racetrack with trainer Ben Lathrop.

 One day David gets a visit from Ben and his tomboy teenage daughter Cissy at the estate.
-Ruth treats the visitors poorly, who has turned into a socialite with no interest in horses.
+Ruth, who has turned into a socialite with no interest in horses, treats the visitors poorly.
 Ben tells David that Dan Patch has made a record training run before he and his daughter leave.

 David receives a telegram from his aunt Netty stating his father's illness.
 He rushes to Oxford and is by his father's side as he passes.
 David makes a promise to his dying father that he will continue training Dan Patch.
 He brings the horse to Indianapolis and builds a race track on the estate.
 Ruth is not happy with the development.
 As they quarrel, David realizes that he doesn't love her anymore.